 Jolyon is currently a member of the Alexander Gibson Opera Studio at the Royal Conservatoire of Scotland where he studies with Scott Johnson & Duncan Williams, supported by The Royal Conservatoire of Scotland Trust, The Perry Family Foundation and The Elmley Foundation.
 He began his operatic training in London at the Royal Academy of Music under Philip Doghan & Robert Dean, coached by James Baillieu & Mary Hill.
 Previously Jolyon read French & Italian at Magdalen College, Oxford University, where he sang, recorded and toured internationally with Magdalen College Choir.
 He began his singing career as a chorister & choral scholar at Worcester Cathedral & Birmingham Cathedral.

-Jolyon has been the grateful recipient of a number of awards and scholarships, including the Zenaida Nevsky Memorial Prize from the Berlin Opera Academy and generous sponsorship from Kate Sokoloff, Il Circolo Italian Cultural Association, Denne Gilkes Memorial Fund, The Mario Lanza Foundation, The Josephine Baker Trust, The Trevor Osborne Trust and The D'Oyly Carte Trust.
+Jolyon is the grateful recipient of a number of awards and scholarships, including the Zenaida Nevsky Memorial Prize from the Berlin Opera Academy and generous sponsorship from Kate Sokoloff, Il Circolo Italian Cultural Association, the Denne Gilkes Memorial Fund, The Mario Lanza Foundation, The Josephine Baker Trust, The Trevor Osborne Trust and The D'Oyly Carte Trust.